willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 $\text C\,\dfrac{dv}{dt} + \dfrac{v}{\text R}  = \dfrac{\text V_\text S}{\text R}$

-$\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}$

-initial condition:$\quad v(0) = \text V_0$
+$\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}\qquad$ initial condition: $v(0) = \text V_0$

 This is the differential equation we have to solve.

+### Why is it so hard to solve?
-The right side has this term: $\text V_\text S/\text{RC}$.
-This is not $v$ or a derivative of $v$.
-Because of this, we say the equation is *non-homogeneous*.

-Solving a non-homogeneous differential equation is not the simplest thing in the world, so we will come up with a strategy.
+There's an important difference between this equation and the one we derived for natural response.
+The right side is $\text V_\text S/\text{RC}$ instead of $0$. $\text V_\text S/\text{RC}$ is not related to $v$ or a derivative of $v$.
+Because of this, we say this equation is *non-homogeneous*.
+Solving a non-homogeneous differential equation is not the simplest thing in the world.
+In fact it is a pain in the neck.

-## Strategy: forced response plus natural response

-The two complications (input signal and initial conditions) make solving a non-homogeneous equation somewhat of a chore, the math can be tricky.
+The reason it's hard to solve is because there are two sources of energy.
+The input signal and the internal energy stored in the capacitor, and they both show up in the differential equation.
+The trouble is they have no relationship to each other.
+The input signal can be anything.
+This lack of a relationship makes the problem too complicated to solve all at once.

 Our strategy, as usual, is to break the problem into parts.
+We are going to break the circuit into two simpler circuits.
+One version will ignore the stored energy, and the other version will ignore the input energy.
+Then we'll use [superposition]({{ site.baseurl }}{% link _articles/superposition.md %}) to assemble the two circuits back into one.

+### Forced response plus natural response

-We separate the larger problem into two simpler problems by teasing apart the *forced* and *natural* response.
-Solving the forced and natural responses separately is simpler than going head-on at the non-homogeneous equation.
+We now describe a strategy you may not have seen before.
+We separate the hard problem into two simpler problems by teasing apart the *forced response* and the *natural response*.
+Solving the forced response and natural response separately will lead us to an answer much quicker than attacking the non-homogeneous equation head on.

-What is *forced response*?
-The forced response is where the output (the voltage on the capacitor) is going to end up in the long run after all stored energy eventually dissipates.
-The forced response does this by ignoring the presence of energy storage elements (in this case, it ignores the capacitor and its initial voltage).
+What is the *forced response*?
+The input forces the output to go somewhere.
+In our case, it's where the capacitor voltage ends up in the long run (after all internal energy is allowed to dissipate).
+The "destination" of the forced response depends on the input forcing function.
+When we think about the forced response we ignore the internal stored energy.

-The forced response can't tell us what happens at the beginning when the switch closes, or during the transition to the final state, because it ignores the stored energy.
-For that, we need the natural response.

-The *natural response* tells us what the circuit does as its internal stored energy (the initial voltage on the capacitor) is allowed to dissipate.
-It does this by ignoring the forcing input (the voltage step caused by the switch closing).
-The "destination" of the natural response is always zero voltage and zero current.
+What is the *natural response*?
+The natural response tells us what the circuit does "naturally" as its internal energy dissipates.
+The "destination" of the natural response is to die away to nothing.
+Zero voltage and zero current.
+When we think about the natural response we ignore the input signal.

-In the end, we combine the forced and natural responses to get the full story.
-The forced response impresses its will on the natural response and gives it a destination different from zero.
-This gives us the *total response*.
+Using superposition, we combine (add) the forced and natural responses to get the full story, called the *total response*.
+The forced response impresses its will on the circuit while the natural response tells us what happens as the system travels to the final state.
+The forced response causes the natural response to have a destination different from zero.

-## Forced plus natural is superposition

-The forced response considers the external inputs.
-The natural response considers the internal initial conditions.
-We get the *total response* by summing the two.
-This is the principle of [superposition]({{ site.baseurl }}{% link _articles/superposition.md %}) in action.
+### Superposition

+Why can we do this?
+How can we justify this strategy?
+It works because of [superposition]({{ site.baseurl }}{% link _articles/superposition.md %}).
+Whenever you have a circuit with two energy sources, like two batteries, or an input source plus some internal energy, the possibility of using superposition should pop into your head.

+Superposition works on any circuit composed of linear components (resistors, capacitors, inductors), driven by an ideal source.
+This *forced plus natural* strategy is a great example of superposition in action.

+$v_t = v_f + v_n$

+The subscripts $t$, $f$, $n$ stand for total, forced, and natural responses.

 <p>
 $\begin{array}{c l c c}
 && \underline{\text{Initial conditions}}& \underline{\text{Inputs}} \\
-& \text{forced response} & 0 & {in(t)} \\
+& v_f \,\text{forced response} & 0 & {in(t)} \\
-+ &\text{natural response} & \text{i.c.'s} & 0 \\
++ &v_n \,\text{natural response} & \text{i.c.'s} & 0 \\
-= &\overline{\text{total response}\phantom{xxx}} & \text{i.c.'s} & {in(t)}
+= &\overline{v_t \,\text{total response}\phantom{xxx}} & \text{i.c.'s} & {in(t)}
 \end{array}$
 </p>

-$v_t = v_f + v_n$

-(The subscripts $t$, $f$, and $n$ stand for total, forced, and natural responses.)
+Internally stored energy is referred to as the *initial conditions*, or i.c.'s.

 <details>
-<summary>Other names for the same thing</summary>
+<summary>math vocab</summary>
-<p>Mathematicians use these terms.
-You may see them in a linear algebra class.</p>
+<p>Mathematicians use the following terms.
+You may see them in linear algebra class.</p>

 <p>$\begin{array}{c l c c}
    && \underline{\text{Initial conditions}}& \underline{\text{Inputs}} \\